 Posted by Peninsular Florida LCC on June 25, 2015 at 12:04pm

-Posted by Peninsular Florida LCC on September 15, 2014 at 3:30pm
+Posted by Peninsular Florida LCC on June 23, 2015 at 11:32am

-Posted by Peninsular Florida LCC on September 12, 2014 at 11:52am
+Posted by Peninsular Florida LCC on June 23, 2015 at 11:00am

-Posted by Peninsular Florida LCC on September 12, 2014 at 9:02am
+Posted by Peninsular Florida LCC on June 22, 2015 at 3:41pm

-Posted by Peninsular Florida LCC on September 10, 2014 at 11:28am
+Posted by Peninsular Florida LCC on June 19, 2015 at 3:30pm

-Posted by Peninsular Florida LCC on September 5, 2014 at 4:00pm
+Posted by Peninsular Florida LCC on June 18, 2015 at 9:00am

 Hi Folks and welcome to the Peninsular Florida Landscape Conservation Cooperative network site.
-As the newly appointed PFLCC coordinator, I welcome you to the site either as a first time visitor or as a returning member.
+As the PFLCC coordinator, I welcome you to the site either as a first time visitor or as a returning member.
 This site is a venue in which we hope to provide a forum for communication as well as a mechanism for feedback and links to new information.
 Please consider joining this site and establishing personal settings that will alert you through email when new content is posted

-I am eagerly looking forward with meeting you and the rest of the conservation community in Florida as we work to develop the PFLCC into a self-directed partnership.
+I am eagerly looking forward to meeting you and the rest of the conservation community in Florida as we work to develop the PFLCC into a self-directed partnership.
 Furthermore, I am very excited about the prospects for a highly successful LCC in Florida.
 We already have a number of highly effective partnerships and collaborative efforts in place that can serve a foundation for moving the LCC from a concept to a reality.